Student Frequently Asked Questions

 A: Yes.
-Information about orientation sessions scheduled for summer 2021 will be made available soon.
+Information about the ROAR orientation sessions scheduled for summer 2021 is now available.

 Information for Current Students

-Q: Are the residence halls and dining services still available?
+Q: Are the residence halls and dining services available this fall?

 Q: Are the residence halls open?

 A: Yes, the UHV residence halls are open.
-Residence Life expects to remain open through the end of the spring semester, and throughout the summer and fall.
+Residence Life expects to remain open throughout the summer and fall.